jarmo/authorize_action/README.md

     it's going to follow [Semantic Versioning](http://semver.org/),
     which adds some additional guarantees to developers.

+* Is cryptographically **signed**
+  * _authorize_action_ is one of these few gems which are cryptographically signed so you can be sure that the code you're running is signed by me.
+In addition, I have a [calculated checksum](https://github.com/jarmo/authorize_action/tree/master/checksum) for each gem version to be extra sure.

 ## Installation

+_authorize_action_ is cryptographically signed.
+To be sure the gem you install hasn’t been tampered with:

+* Add my public key (if you haven’t already) as a trusted certificate

+`gem cert --add <(curl -Ls https://raw.github.com/jarmo/authorize_action/master/certs/jarmo.pem)`

-Add this line to your application's Gemfile:
+* Add this line to your application's Gemfile:

 ```ruby
 gem 'authorize_action'
 ```

-And then execute:
+* And then execute:

-    $ bundle
+`$ bundle install --trust-policy HighSecurity`

-Or install it yourself as:
+* Or install it yourself as:

-    $ gem install authorize_action
+`$ gem install authorize_action --trust-policy HighSecurity`

 ## Usage